sharpar/tidytabs/doc/phase1/Collaboration.md

 4. Consider the logistics of  your future meetings:
-  - Meet at BA since most of us would be around here.
-  - Meet on weekdays so we are not creating troubles for people who are commuting.
+  For our future meetings, we will likely meet at Bahen because most of us will be around this location.
+We will meet on weekdays to accomidate team members who commute.

 5. Plan your collaboration ahead
   - Which roles will individuals take on?